 He tore it down and replaced it with a new mill (the one shown in the photo) around 1937.

 A great challenge of the construction project was to find a skilled millwright who could build the elaborate wooden chutes required to move the grain, meal, and flour around the building during the processing.
 While ordinary carpenters were available for a labor cost of one dollar per hour, a good millwright commanded ten dollars per hour.

 During World War II, the mill went out of service, but afterward was revived by W. D. Metcalf who operated it for seven years more.
 During this period the mill ground as much as 600 bushels of corn per week and distributed the bagged corn meal to grocery stores all over western North Carolina.
 The mill used water power primarily, but kept a diesel engine for use in times of low water.

 Later, the mill was operated by Paul Ramsey, and after that by Tony Roberts.
 The building was destroyed in a fire lit by vandals in 1988.
 See the report in the Madison News Record.
-[This account is based on an interview with W. D. Metcalf, 27 Dec 2007.]
+[This account is based on a telephone interview of W. D. Metcalf, by Dwight Childers, 27 Dec 2007.]